 It is interesting too that Jesus’ time was about a generation after the murder of Julius Caesar when he was stabbed to death by the Senators.
 Jesus could represent the divine balance of the scales on a grand scale in that he too was crucified, and this action could very well represent a sense of the concept of Redemption.
 Some of the very Johannine secessionists could have been inline with some of the Caesars, and they were most likely not at all inline with the likes of The Orthodox Church leaders Epiphanius or Tertullian–and certainly not Irenaeus.

 As Harvard’s Dr. Karen King states on p.
 160 of The Secret Revelation of John, “Perhaps surprisingly the Secret Revelation of John evinces a strong commitment to the ideals of Greek and Roman political theory, showing more clearly its portrait of the Divine Realm.
 In portraying evil as overturned hierarchy, the Secret Revelation of John is not rebelling against the values of its day but affirming them in the strongest terms.”

-In a very real way, Constantine’s conversion of the Roman/Byzantine Empire to Christianity was Providence in action.
-The Pachomian Monks knew quite well what they were doing in burying the extremely important treatises to save them over time.
-They were that important as they represent the primary tenets of Original Christianity, some treatises more spot-on than others.
+In a very real way, Constantine’s conversion of the Roman/Byzantine Empire to Christianity was Providence in action, a move that was officially enacted by Theodosius I. The Pachomian Monks knew quite well what they were doing in burying the extremely important treatises to save them over time.
+They were that important as they represent the primary tenets of Original Christianity.
 It’s not surprising that we discovered them after WWII.
 It’s now up to us to piece this puzzle together.

 As ApJohn says in the Long Redaction, the Pronoia Monologue, and notice how similar this Verse is to TriProt: